tomjoht/tomjoht.github.io/_posts/2017/3/2017-03-02-madcap-central-review-guest-post.md

 - general
 keywords:
 bitlink: http://bit.ly/madcapcentralguestreview
-summary: "The following is a guest post is from Michał Skowron and Jakub Wiśniewski, two technical writers working for 3di.
-3di is a manufacturing operations management (MOM) solution and a management system for wireless networks.
+summary: "The following is a guest post from Michał Skowron and Jakub Wiśniewski, two technical writers working for 3di.
+3di is a company providing technical authoring, translation and localization services.
 In this short review, Skowron and Wiśniewski evaluate MadCap Central, a new product from MadCap Software.
 MadCap Central is a cloud-based platform where you can host your MadCap Flare projects, manage builds, track tasks, manage users and their permissions, and collaborate with others.
 The article looks at the product from the perspective of a company delivering tech comm services."
 ---

 ## Introduction